-- Students may identify a supervisor from among the faculty members with an unrestricted School of Graduate Studies (SGS) appointment with the Graduate Department of Pharmaceutical Sciences, i.e., at a minimum level to serve as sole supervisor for MSc students. https://pharmacy.utoronto.ca/programs-and-admissions/gradprograms/graduate-faculty/ - Students are encouraged to meet with several professors to discuss potential research projects.
-The decision to enroll in the course is a joint decision of the student and faculty member. - Faculty members can supervise a maximum of 2 students (primary or co-supervisor) per term.
+- Students may identify a supervisor from among the faculty that hold an unrestricted School of Graduate Studies (SGS) appointment with the Graduate Department of Pharmaceutical Sciences, i.e., at minimum able to serve as sole supervisor for MSc students. - Students are encouraged to meet with several professors to discuss potential research projects.
+The decision to enroll in the course is a joint decision of the student and faculty member. - Faculty members can supervise a maximum of 2 students (primary or co-supervisor) per term in PHM389 and PHM589 combined (i.e., 2 PharmD research projects total per term).

 NB: The sooner you reach out to potential faculty members, the better.
-Each faculty member is only permitted to supervise (or co-supervise) a maximum of two students per term.
-In fact, students typically reach out and secure a supervisor one or two terms before enrolment in the course.
+Students typically reach out and secure a supervisor one or two terms before enrolment in the course.